 Now that some time has passed, we must consider our future.
-The Kharkiv School of Architecture has decided that it will continue working, maintaining its presence in Ukraine.
+The Kharkiv School of Architecture has decided it will continue working, maintaining its presence in Ukraine.
 We need to take a long-term view at this challenging time – and this means pursuing the rigorous education of a new generation of architects and urbanists who will remain in Ukraine and will rebuild our cities.

 We also strive to become a platform for communication and dialogue between our international friends and collaborators, aiming to rethink and recover Kharkiv and other destroyed cities after the war.

-The wider European academic community has already provided invaluable support and shelter to Ukrainian students.
+The wider European academic community has already provided invaluable support to Ukrainian students.
 But “brain drain” risks depleting Ukraine of vital skills and knowledge that are essential to its physical reconstruction and rebuilding its future.
 It is crucial that we accumulate and nurture the intellectual and technical forces within Ukraine itself.
 This is a key part of KhSA’s mission.

 We are certain of Ukraine’s victory!
 Therefore, despite the horrors of this war, we have been working closely together with local professionals and the wider architectural community to plan the reconstruction of our country.